 Easy Brunch Ideas

 Perfectly poached eggs nestled in a harissa-spiced, luscious tomato sauce makes a wonderful, easy-to-scale brunch option to share with friends and family.
+Plus, it’s super quick and easy to make.

-Vogel’s Style, No Knead Seed Bread
+No Knead Vogel’s Style Seed Bread

 Every Kiwi knows the joy of Vogel’s bread.
 There’s just something about that lovely, seed-stuffed, moist bread that is so deliciously comforting.
 It makes the best toast around and I bet you won’t be able to stop at one slice!